 From a moral standpoint, the word “greed” is usually the subject of reprove and is considered a sin.
 Jesus warned his followers to “take heed, and beware of covetousness: for a man’s life consisteth not in the abundance of the things which he possesseth.”
 (Luke 12:15, KJV)

-As a result of this, a man who is fed up with his small bungalow house and desires to build a bigger and more beautiful duplex is considered greedy.
+As a result of this, a man who is fed up with his small bungalow house and desires to build a bigger and more beautiful duplex is considered by some extremists to be greedy.

 A company that grows large enough to acquire or merge with it’s competitor may be considered by moralists to be greedy.

-I can go on and on with many ridiculous examples of misinterpretation of the word greed.
+I can go on and on with many ridiculous examples of misinterpretation or misapplication of the word “greed”.

 No doubt, from the definition above, you will be right to justify greed as evil.